Thread-Safe Singleton Design Pattern in C#

 4. Using Lazy<T> Generic Class to Implement Lazy Loading in Singleton Design Pattern.

-We will discuss all the above mechanisms to Implement Thread-Safe Singleton Design Pattern in C#.
-In this article, we will discuss how to use Locks and Double-Check Locking Mechanisms to implement the Thread-Safe Singleton Design Pattern in C# which will create only one instance of the Singleton Class in a Multithread environment.
-The rest Two Mechanisms are going to be discussed in our next article.
+We will discuss all the above mechanisms to Implement the Thread-Safe Singleton Design Pattern in C#.
+In this article, we will discuss how to use Locks and Double-Check Locking Mechanisms to implement the Thread-Safe Singleton Design Pattern in C#, which will create only one instance of the Singleton Class in a Multithread environment.
+The other Two Mechanisms will be discussed in our next article.

 Implementation of Thread-safe Singleton Design Pattern in C# using Locks.

-Let us discuss how to implement the Thread-Safe Singleton Design Pattern in C# using locks.
-The point that you need to remember is Locks are the best option to handle the singleton instance in a multithread environment.
-Using locks we can synchronize the method.
-So that only one thread can access it at any given point in time.
+Let us discuss using locks to implement the Thread-Safe Singleton Design Pattern in C#.
+Locks are the best option for handling the singleton instance in a multithread environment.
+Using locks, we can synchronize the method so that only one thread can access it at any given point in time.

 For a better understanding, please modify the Singleton Class as follows.
-In the following code, we lock the shared resource using the lock object and then check whether the instance is created or not.
-If the instance is already created then we simply return that instance else we will create the instance and then return that instance.
-The most important point that you need to remember is, as long as one thread locks the resource, no other thread can access the resource.
+In the following code, we lock the shared resource using the lock object and check whether the instance is created.
+If the instance is already created, we return that instance; else, we will create the instance and then return that instance.
+The most important point is that as long as one thread locks the resource, no other thread can access the resource.
 The following example code is self-explained, so please go through the comment lines for a better understanding.

 using System;